This Bacon Cinnamon Rolls recipe is a sponsored post written by me on behalf of Tyson Foods, Inc. All opinions are entirely my own.

 - Place the bacon in the cold pan - don't overcrowd it at all.

 - Cook over medium-low heat until the fat is released and the bacon is immersed in its own fat.

 - Continue to cook until the bacon is crispy and golden brown.

 Homemade Bacon Cinnamon Rolls Recipe

 Yep.
-You’ll make these yummy Bacon Cinnamon Rolls for Father’s Day but I’m betting you’ll make them again… and again…and again.
-If you’re looking for more inspiration check out the Wright Brand Bacon website!
-AND check out the offer for a free product!
+You'll make these yummy Bacon Cinnamon Rolls for Father's Day but I'm betting you'll make them again... and again...and again.
+Once you get tired of these give my humongous cinnamon rolls a try!

 Cinnamon Roll Dough